k3a/html2text/README.md

 # html2text

 A simple Golang package to convert HTML to plain text.

 It converts HTML tags to text and also parses HTML entities into characters they represent.
+A header section of the HTML document is stripped out, most tags are stripped but links are properly converted into their href attribute.

+It can be used for converting HTML emails into text.

 Some tests are installed as well.